hoangduytran/blender-manual/manual/render/materials/components/displacement.rst

    Typical displacement node setup.

 Three displacement methods exist, with varying accuracy, performance and memory usage.
+The displacement method can be set per material in the :ref:`Material Settings <bpy.types.Material.displacement_method>`.

 .. figure:: /images/render_materials_components_displacement_example.jpg

-   Bump only, displacement only and displacement and bump combined.
+   Bump only, displacement only, and displacement and bump combined.

 Bump Only